The Trigan Empire: Publication history

 In 2004–2008, the stories drawn by Don Lawrence were reprinted by the Don Lawrence Collection in luxury hardback limited editions.
 These editions contain the complete stories, without any of the omissions that were a feature of the earlier reprints, particularly the Hawk Publishing book.
-They were not reprinted from Look and Learn; in many cases they were printed from the original artwork, and used revised fonts to make the text easier to read.
+They were not reprinted from Look and Learn; in many cases they were printed from the original artwork and used revised fonts to make the text easier to read.

 The rights to The Trigan Empire were bought by Rebellion Developments in 2018.
 Initial plans were to publish the sequence drawn by Lawrence in four volumes; a first volume appeared in March 2020, a second in December 2020, and a third in July 2021.
 The second and third volumes included stories from the 1960s and early 1970s not illustrated by Lawrence, raising the question whether serials drawn by other artists during the later years of the strip would be included in subsequent volumes.
 The fourth volume (2022) similarly included serials from the mid-1970s drawn by artists other than Lawrence.
 A fifth volume (2023) completed Lawrence's own sequence in order of original publication and also included six of the ten stories illustrated by Oliver Frey.
 A sixth volume (2025) included the last five stories written by Mike Butterworth and the last four stories illustrated by Frey before Kevin Roscoe and Gerry Wood took over writing and illustrating respectively.
+A seventh volume containing the final stories by Roscoe and Wood is expected in November 2026.

+2026 Revival

+In 2025, Rebellion announced the first new Trigan Empire stories in more than forty years.
+These were written by Michael Carroll and illustrated by Tom Foster.
+Set several decades after the empire’s original rise, the new storyline is intended to depict its period of decline rather than expansion.
+The project is planned as a graphic novel–only release, with the first volume scheduled for publication in May 2026.
+The initial release has been designated as Volume 1, although Rebellion has not announced how many volumes are intended.